 - Early Action Applicants: Late December

-If you're a transfer student and have completed the financial aid application process, we'll send you a financial aid award letter 2-3 weeks after you're admitted to DU.
+If you're a transfer student and have completed the financial aid application process, we'll send you an aid offer 2-3 weeks after you're admitted to DU.

-If you're a current DU student and have completed all application requirements, you can expect to receive your award letter via email in early June.
+If you're a current DU student and have completed all application requirements, you can expect to receive your aid offer via email in early June.

 Verification and Conflicting Information

-If there is conflicting information between your FAFSA and CSS Profile or you have been selected for verification by the U.S. Department of Education, we must collect further documentation before we can offer you a financial aid award.
+If there is conflicting information between your FAFSA and CSS Profile or you have been selected for verification by the U.S. Department of Education, we must collect further documentation before we can finalize your financial aid offer.
 We'll notify you via email if we need additional information.Learn More

 Noncustodial Parent Information